-To get the correct measurement for your saddle, the best and easiest option is that you measure your old saddle first and note all the measurements, write down on the paper and then buy the new one according to that.
+To get the correct measurement for your saddle, the best and easiest option is that you measure your old saddle first.
+Note all the measurements, write them down and then buy the new one according to that.

-But the problem is from time to time when horse grows its features also changes along with it.
+But if your horse is still growing, as your horse grows it will change shape and size.
 Just like we humans grow and the size of our clothes changes, similarly the size of a saddle changes as the horse grows.

 A perfect saddle is one that easily fits the rider as well as the horse.
-As I have already mentioned that finding a perfect saddle that fits you and your horse is not an easy task but it is not even a rocket science.
+As I have already mentioned that finding a perfect saddle that fits you and your horse isn’t easy, but it’s not rocket science either.

 This chart shows the size of a saddle that you will need:

 |Less than 16.5 inches||15 inches|

 |21.5 to 22.5 inches||17.5 inches|